alejands/vbf-train/README.md

 Programs ending in .dat are the data files used for training and validation.
 Those with the uw prefix are unweighted versions of the others, with all weights rescaled to 1.

+Due to the size of one of the files, it had to be compressed in order to be uploaded to github.
+Please uncompress before using.

-To run any of the programs, simply run $ python [filename]
+To run any of the programs, ensure that all data is unpacked and run $ python [filename]

 All programs require 3rd party libraries sklearn (http://scikit-learn.org) and matplotlib (http://matplotlib.org)